Node API

 Description: It removes all children nodes.
 Also it removes

-property (see Acync)Returns:
+isBatchproperty (see Acync)Returns:

 Usage:

-this.api.find({ selected: true }).empty()
+this.api.find({ selected: true }).empty()select

 Description: Selects matched node.